Zoll manifolds with boundary: Geometry of Zoll manifolds with boundary

-\end{section} \begin{section}{Geometry of Zoll manifolds with boundary} Let us fix some notation to be used in the remainder of the paper.
-Let $(M,g)$ be a Zoll manifold with boundary, whose free boundary geodesics all have length $2L$.
-Denote by $\Sigma_0$ one of its boundary components.
-For each point $p \in \Sigma_0$, let $\gamma_p : [0,2L] \to M$ be the unit-speed free boundary geodesic of $M$ starting at $p$.
+Let us fix some notation to be used in the remainder of the paper.
+Let $(M,g)$ be a Zoll manifold with boundary whose free boundary geodesics all have length $2L$.
+Denote by $\Sigma$ one of its boundary components.
+For each point $p \in \Sigma$, let $\gamma_p : [0,2L] \to M$ be the unit-speed free boundary geodesic of $M$ starting at $p$.
 Define the map

-For each $t \in [0,2L]$, we set $\Sigma_t = \mathcal{F}(\Sigma_0,t)$.
+For each $t \in [0,2L]$, we set $\Sigma_t = \mathcal{F}(\Sigma,t)$.
 Notice that $\mathcal{F}$ is a surjective map. \begin{proposition} Each point in a Zoll manifold with boundary lies on a free boundary geodesic. \end{proposition}

-\begin{proof} Let $\Sigma$ be a boundary component of a Zoll manifold with boundary $M$.
+\begin{proof} Let $\Sigma$ be a boundary component of a Zoll manifold $M$ with boundary.
 For a given $q \in M$, one can find $p \in \Sigma$ minimizing the distance from $q$ to $\Sigma$.
 Thus, the free boundary geodesic starting at $p$ passes through $q$. \end{proof}